bormaxi8080/starred/README.md

 ## Python

+- [whxitte/white-obfuscate](https://github.com/whxitte/white-obfuscate) - This is a tool to obfuscate / to make your python code unreadable.
+It obfuscates your code and prevents easy access of others to your code.
+- [gaspa93/googlemaps-scraper](https://github.com/gaspa93/googlemaps-scraper) - Google Maps reviews scraping
+- [h1w/photo-video-watermark](https://github.com/h1w/photo-video-watermark) - Telegram bot for creating watermark on photos and videos.
+- [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - Python APIs for web automation, testing, and bypassing bot-detection.
+- [dagowda/DSViper](https://github.com/dagowda/DSViper) - This is for Ethical Use only!
+Update:- Currently the payloads can only bypass latest real time monitoring and not cloud based detections, due to a lot of virus total submissions.
+Works like a charm in
+- [aviaryan/voice-transcribe-summarize-telegram-bot](https://github.com/aviaryan/voice-transcribe-summarize-telegram-bot) - Telegram bot to generate transcriptions and summarise voice notes
 - [StructuredLabs/preswald](https://github.com/StructuredLabs/preswald) - Preswald is a framework for building and deploying interactive data apps, internal tools, and dashboards with Python.
 With one command, you can launch, share, and deploy locally or in the cloud, turni
 - [andrewyng/aisuite](https://github.com/andrewyng/aisuite) - Simple, unified interface to multiple Generative AI providers
 - [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system